 - Eye or inner ear infection

-- Ease pressure on your wrists by placing a wedge under your palms or performing the pose on your elbows
+- Ease pressure on your wrists by placing a wedge under your palms or performing the pose on your forearms (dolphin pose).

-- Elevate hands on blocks or on the seat of a chair to release and open your shoulders
+- Elevate your hands on blocks or on the seat of a chair to take weight off of your hands, wrists, and shoulders.

 - Place your palms on a wall and walk your feet back for a standing variation of downward-facing dog with more control.

 - Start on your hands and knees in a table top position with your hands and knees shoulder width apart.
 Your hands should be slightly in front of your shoulders.
 Spread your fingers wide on your mat with your middle fingers facing forward.
 Firmly press your palms flat on your mat.

 - Curl your toes under.
 Exhale slowly as you lift your knees off of the floor and send your hips skyward.
 Press your chest back toward your thighs.